-The bill defines a COVID-19-related claim, against a person, business, or other entity, but generally not a health care provider, as a claim that arises from or is related to COVID-19.
-For claims against a person other than a health care provider, the bill establishes preliminary requirements that a plaintiff must complete before the case is allowed to proceed.
+For a claim against a person, business, or other entity, but generally not a health care provider, the bill establishes preliminary requirements that a plaintiff must complete before the case may proceed.
 A court must determine whether:

-- The complaint was pled with particularity. - A physician's affidavit was simultaneously submitted stating that, within a reasonable degree of medical certainty, the physician believed that the defendant caused, through acts or omissions, the plaintiff's damages, injury, or death.
-If the plaintiff did not meet these requirements, the court must dismiss the action, but the plaintiff is not barred from correcting the deficiencies and refiling the claim. - The defendant made a good faith effort to substantially comply with authoritative or controlling health standards when the action accrued.
+- The complaint was pled with particularity. - The complaint is supported by a physician's affidavit attesting to the physician's belief, within a reasonable degree of medical certainty, that the defendant caused, through acts of omissions, the plaintiff's damages, injury, or death.
+If the plaintiff did not meet these requirements, the court must dismiss the action, but the plaintiff may correct the deficiencies and refile the claim. - The defendant made a good faith effort to substantially comply with authoritative or controlling health standards when the actions accrued.

 If the court determines that the defendant made the requisite good faith effort, the defendant is immune from civil liability.

-If, in contrast, the court determines that the defendant did not make the requisite good faith effort, the action may proceed.
+However, if the court determines that the defendant did not make the requisite good faith effort, the lawsuit may proceed.

-If a plaintiff meets these preliminary requirements, then he or she bears the burden of proving that the defendant did not make the good faith effort.
-Additionally, the plaintiff must meet the heightened standard of proving that the defendant's acts or omissions were grossly negligent by the clear and convincing evidence standard.
+If the defendant is not immune, the plaintiff must meet the heightened standard of proving that the defendant's acts or omissions were grossly negligent by the clear and convincing evidence standard.